|McLean (map it)|

 I use a variety of person-centered therapeutic techniques including elements of Cognitive Behavioral Therapy (CBT), play, expressive arts, and existential approaches.
 At your request, I am able to incorporate faith and spirituality into counseling.
 I work with clients of all faith perspectives and personally practice Christianity.

-- The American Counseling Association (ACA)
+- Member of the American Counseling Association (ACA)